 **Alternatives to the OWL tea mix that I’ve also tried are 1 packet of this GINO milk tea powder (my husband prefers this powder to the OWL tea mix), 2 tablespoons of this Milkman’s milk tea powder or 1 tablespoon of this Bossen milk tea powder.

-Alternatively, I use one roasted tea bag and 2 tablespoons of this Milkman’s milk tea powder (available via Bossen’s direct website here although UPS Ground shipping is $10 which is almost the price of one 2.2 pound bag.
-Using 3.5 tbsp of the powder for 1 cup of cold water plus ice tastes good but it’s not very sweet.
-Note that one serving of the Bossen mix is 44g of sugar.
-It tastes a bit sweeter if you use 1 cup of 1% milk instead of water.
+In my opinion, the Bosson milk tea powder (available via Bossen’s direct website here) smells like Lipton’s iced tea mix .
+UPS Ground shipping for purchasing directly from Bossen is $10 which is almost the price of one 2.2 pound bag.
+Using 3.5 tbsp of the Bossen powder for 1 cup of cold water plus ice tastes decent to me but the powder has a strong tea taste and it doesn’t taste not very sweet even though one serving of the Bossen powder mix contains 44g of sugar.
+It tastes sweeter if you use 1 cup of 1% milk in place of water.

 I’ve also tried uinsg two sticks of this OWL 3-in-1 instant tea mix (each serving has 10g of sugar) which tastes best with 1 cup of 1% milk and ice.
 Note that when I ordered the OWL tea mix via Amazon I was able to purchase 3 packs for $29.99 (each package contains 30 sticks so 90 sticks for $29.99) but it looks like this option is currently sold out.
 Update 5/5/20: You can watch this video on TikTok to see the exact steps on how I’ve been making our drinks at home.
 I have since cut down to 1 stick per drink so that we consume less added sugars.